ryanrolds/screeps-bot-choreographer/README.md

   - [ ] Automatically run threads and sleep main process correct amount of time
 - [ ] Double buffer topics when TTLing messages
 - [x] All of project on TypeScript
+- [ ] Fix restoring of Room Entries and War Manager targets on restart with Persistent Memory
 - [ ] Refactor PID controller
 - [ ] Influence map library
 - [ ] Move creep definitions into individual creep files